BlackCreepyCat/CryptosTracker/README.md

 Copy the text into an HTML file and run it!
 It uses Coingecko's free API.
 Be kind to the refresh...
+This tool allows you to create lists of crypto to watch.
+Handy for seeing variations.

+I was inspired by cryptobubble, but I wanted something simpler...

 <img width="1446" height="994" alt="image" src="https://github.com/user-attachments/assets/0695cb1d-0a72-4e9a-b43b-58054a5ffdcd" />